holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.6.1 Elections & Eligibility

-The Facilitator of each Circle will facilitate regular elections to elect a Core Circle Member of the Circle into each of its Elected Roles, using the process and rules defined in Article 3.
+The Facilitator of each Circle will facilitate regular elections to elect a Partner into each of its Elected Roles, using the process and rules defined in Article 3.

-All Core Circle Members are eligible for election and each may hold multiple Elected Roles, except for the Lead Link of a Circle, who may not be elected as its Facilitator or Rep Link.
+All Partners who fill a Role within the Circle are eligible for election and each may hold multiple Elected Roles, except for the Lead Link of a Circle, who may not be elected as its Facilitator or Rep Link.

 #### 1.6.2 Election Terms & Revisiting

 During the election process, the Facilitator will specify a term for each election.
 After a term expires, the Secretary is responsible for promptly triggering a new election for that Elected Role.
-However, even before a term has expired, any Core Circle Member may trigger a new election using the process defined in Article 3.
+However, even before a term has expired, any Role Representative of a Role within the Circle may trigger a new election using the process defined in Article 3.

 #### 1.6.3 Amending Elected Roles